 \subsubsection{Using blockchain as computing power for biometrics}

 The first consensus protocol employed in the blockchain network is Proof-of-Work (PoW), used in the Bitcoin network \cite{Ref81}.
 PoW is a complicated and resource-intensive strategy to select the miner who wins the competition, being entitled to publish the next block on the network.
 The difficulty level of this competition is continuously adjusted by the network to maintain trust and preserve the immutability of the blockchain.
-Despite these advantages, PoW is not economically efficient and environmentally friendly as it consumes substantial electrical power.
-When a block is published, only one node (miner) is rewarded for allocating its computational power while the resources of other nodes who lose the competition are wasted.
+Despite these advantages, PoW is not economically efficient or environmentally friendly as it consumes substantial electrical power.
+When a block is published, only one node (miner) is rewarded for allocating its computational power, while the resources of other nodes who lose the competition are wasted.
 To remedy this issue, Proof-of-Stake (PoS) has been proposed \cite{Ref82}.
 However, PoS also has its problems regarding security threats and stakes issues \cite{Ref97}.
-A fruitful use case that benefits both blockchain and biometrics concerning PoW might be to recruit or rent the computational power of miners.
-Biometric recognition can be a computationally expensive task, especially regarding the model training phase.
+A potential use case that benefits both blockchain and biometrics concerning PoW might be to leverage or rent out the computational power of miners.
+Biometric recognition can be a computationally expensive task, especially in relation to the model training phase.
 It is highly profitable to harness the computational power of miners in PoW-based blockchains to carry the burden of biometric computation for tasks that existed in different stages of a biometric system, such as training a biometric model, generating a protected template, and comparing biometric templates.
-Particularly, it seems that blockchain could be a profitable platform for both clients and model owners to conduct a federated learning system \cite{aggarwal2021fedface} for biometrics.
-Therefore, in the proposed consensus algorithm, those nodes who dedicate their computational power to the benefits of the blockchain service for the biometric system, are rewarded according to their contribution.
+In particular, it seems that the blockchain could be a profitable platform for both clients and model owners to operate a federated learning system \cite{aggarwal2021fedface} for biometrics.
+Therefore, in the proposed consensus algorithm, those nodes who dedicate their computational power to the benefits of the blockchain service for the biometric system are rewarded according to their contribution.